sheldonjuncker/kubycat/README.md

 With both `post-sync-local` and `post-sync-remote` you can use the `{synced_file}`placeholder to specify the path to the local or remote file that was synced.
 This is useful if you want to run a command on a specific file that was synced.

+### kubycat.sync.notify
+The `kubycat.sync.notify` option can be used to send desktop notifications when syncing actions or other commands fail.
+The values for this option can be `notify-send` for Linux or `display notification` for MAC.
+On MAC, you may need to enable notifications for the terminal app.

+This option is somewhat experimental and may not work on all systems.

+### kubycat.sync.on-sync-error
+The `kubycat.sync.on-sync-error` option specifies what to do when a sync fails.
+The options are `exit`, `reload`, and `ignore`.
+The default is `exit`.

+1. Exit: Kubycat command line or service will stop and not restart.
+2. Reload: Kubycat service will restart, command line will still exit.
+3. Ignore: Kubycat will continue to run as if nothing happened.

+### kubycat.sync.on-post-sync-error
+The `kubycat.sync.on-post-sync-error` option specifies what to do when a post-sync command fails.
+The options are `exit`, `reload`, and `ignore`.
+The default is `exit`.

+This works the same as the above option except that it applies to the local and remote post-syncing actions that Kubycat can be configured to perform when a sync is completed successfully.

 ## Usage
 While Kubycat can be run as a service, you can also run it manually via the command line via `kubycat [subcommand] [options]`.